nards-it/nards-db-backup/README.md

 If a valid name_or_path is provided it restores this file to the database as configured with environment variables, else it tries to restore the latest backup from the backup configuration name provided with `RESTORE_CONFIG_NAME`.

 If a configuration name is provided, the application will log the chosen backup file for restore.

+### PostGIS Extensions (pgvector, etc.)

+- When backing up a PostGIS database, the app inspects installed extensions (excluding `plpgsql`) and writes a companion `<backup>.pre.sql` with `CREATE EXTENSION IF NOT EXISTS ...` statements (always including `postgis`, plus any others like `vector`).
+- During restore, the app executes `<backup>.pre.sql` before `pg_restore` so that types/functions from extensions are available.
+- Ensure the target server has required extension packages installed beforehand (for example on Debian-based Postgres 14: `postgresql-14-pgvector` for pgvector), otherwise `CREATE EXTENSION` will fail.

 ## Roadmap